yuleichin/yuleichin.github.io/_pages/about.md

 News
 ======

+* 09/2025: Our paper on [🤖Self-imitation with Progressive Exploration for Agentic Reinforcement Learning](https://huggingface.co/papers/2509.22601) is online!
 * 09/2025: Four papers on dataset distillation, complex instruction following, MME-Benchmark, and LTD-Benchmark are accepted to NeurIPS 2025.
 * 06/2025: Our paper on [🤔Incentivizing Reasoning for Advanced Instruction-Following of Large Language Models](https://arxiv.org/pdf/2506.01413) is online!
 * 02/2025: One paper on dataset distillation via optimal transport is accepted by CVPR 2025 (<span style="background-color: white; color: rgb(170, 0, 0);">Highlight</span>).